filfreire/filfreire.github.io/gamers_and_testers_ep5.md

 I grew up in an odd way, a common topic in my family was game theory, military strategy, etc. But also, just the act of working out backwards and forwards how to solve problems.

 A game my father played with me was to imagine you were simply dropped off in the middle of some random city.
 You have nothing, and everyone you knew is simply gone.
-Literally, step by step, what would you?
+Literally, step by step, what would you do?
 You have no money, you know no one, but, you have to survive, and hopefully thrive.

-It was sort of a role-playing game, my father would do his best to be a fair but a realistic DM.
+It was sort of a role-playing game, my father would do his best to be a fair but a realistic [Dungeon Master](https://en.wikipedia.org/wiki/Dungeon_Master).
 So asking 'and what happens if you push the limits?' is a constant question.
 You can see similar things in movies and TV shows.
 [The Prisoner](https://en.wikipedia.org/wiki/The_Prisoner) is a great example.
-How to keep everyone on the 'island?'
+How to keep everyone on the 'island'?
 And with no budget?
 They picked a giant white balloon.
 My first question when we designed Return Fire was 'are we doing the crappy Atarian Loop (as I called it) or, what happens at the edge of the map?'
 Almost instantly The Prisoner popped into my head.
 They already solved this problem, but we had the budget for a full-on submarine with a heat-seeking missile.

 I love any game that lets you just explore and 'feel' the environment.
 Like Quake, physics don't need to be real, but everything needs to be consistent.